PANAMA

 ICJ jurisdiction, with reservations

-immediate reelection; president and vice president must sit out two additional terms (10 years) before becoming eligible for
+for immediate reelection; president and vice president must sit out two additional terms (10 years) before becoming

 Legislative: Unicameral National Assembly (formerly called Legislative Assembly) or Asamblea Nacional (71